adam-brannon09/react_portfolio/README.md

 ## License

-The Google Books API Application is released under the [MIT License](https://opensource.org/licenses/MIT).
+My portfolio is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this application as per the terms of this license.

 <div align="center">